iainhouston/iainhouston.github.io/_posts/2022-05-02-swiftmail_to_symfony_mailer.markdown

 We switched from Drupal's `mailsystem` and `swiftmailer` combination to Drupal's new [Symfony Mailer](https://www.drupal.org/project/symfony_mailer) (`symfony_mailer`) on both Live and Dev servers whilst finding a simple solution to retaining our  use of Mailhog on our dev system.

+Although I've gone into a lot of detail below, making the switch really was quite straightforward, especially if you've done any Drupal theming before.

 Why is this important to us?
 ============================